U.K. Subs: 1984–2021

+2022-present: Final studio album and tours

 In what was advertised as the U.K. Subs' final album, Reverse Engineering - a studio record of new material - was released on 1 July 2022.

 On 20 August 2022, the band played what was billed as their "last ever" show on the island of Ireland, performing at Voodoo in Belfast.

-Former drummer Steve Roberts died on 13 October 2022.
+Former drummer Steve Roberts, AKA Steve ZeSuicide, died on 13 October 2022.

-In December 2022 the band announced their drummer Dave Humphries has left the band.
+In December 2022, the band announced drummer Dave Humphries had left the band.

 European and UK tours planned for 2023 were advertised as being the "final full" tours by the U.K. Subs.
-The band added: "Rest assured - the band will then continue to play Festivals and the occasional mini weekend tour in various countries as and when."
+The band added: "Rest assured - the band will then continue to play Festivals and the occasional mini weekend tour in various countries as and when".
+The UK tour is culminated with five consecutive sold-out nights at the 100 Club in London.

+In March of 2025, three members of the band were, upon arrival at LAX, denied entry into the United States, subsequently detained and deported back to the U.K. Bass player Alvin Gibbs said about the incident: "While I never expected to be thrown out of America at the age of 67, I find myself somewhat proud of the fact."
+Singer Charlie Harper did get into the country and played a festival in Los Angeles with three guest musicians filling in.